I've been a professional

 In the last

-several generations, it has become clear that true
+several generations, it's become clear that true

 addictions (vs. "overdoing it") have observable symptoms like